 - A statement of special educational needs or an education health and care plan can be used to support your claim.

 KAB Rehabilitation workers can help with completing DLA claim forms.
 Many of the questions on the forms need to be answered so as to give a full account of your child's needs.
 Give lots of detail about the difficulties your child experiences on the form.
 Some people are turned down for DLA because they don't give enough information.

-Sometimes is can be helpful to include with your claim additional information.
+Sometimes is can be helpful to include additional information with your claim.
 For example, you could submit a diary showing all the occasions your child needs extra help during a week.

 If you would like to register a claim for DLA, please speak to your KAB Rehabilitation worker to find out how they can help you complete the forms.